solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample_consensus_sequences_50percent/report/analysis_report.md

 | Strict pct60/depth10/N<=40 | 751 | 1,046 bp | `GTR+F+I+R8` | 19.4934 | Sensitivity tree; includes lower-coverage sequences with more missing data allowed. |

 In the IQ-TREE outputs, branch labels are reported as `SH-aLRT support (%) / ultrafast bootstrap support (%)`.
+All relaxed pct60/depth10/N≤40 strict consensus sequences were 997 bp before alignment, confirming that the consensus-calling step produced fixed-length nifH sequences.
+MAFFT expanded the relaxed alignment to 1,046 bp by inserting 49 gap columns, likely because the relaxed threshold admits sequences with more missing or divergent regions.
+Therefore, this relaxed tree is treated as a sensitivity analysis rather than the primary reported tree.

 ## Step 9.
 Metadata Matching and iTOL Annotation